Differences Between Dell OptiPlex 7010 Vs. Plus 7010 (2023 models)

 Storage

-Both models offer strong storage options, including M.2 PCIe 4.0 x4 NVMe slots for high-speed SSDs, alongside SATA 3.0 ports.
-The standard 7010 provides three SATA 3.0 ports, while the Plus model adds an extra, bringing the total to four.
-This extra flexibility is useful for users balancing fast NVMe drives with high-capacity SATA storage, particularly in data-heavy or media-rich environments.
+The standard 7010 model includes three SATA 3.0 ports, while the Plus model adds an extra port, totaling four.
+This additional port in the Plus model is useful for users who need a balance of fast NVMe storage and high-capacity SATA drives, particularly in data-heavy or media-rich environments.

 Power Supply